Kraeius/iohk-api/README.md

 To open the cypress UI use "yarn cypress-cli"
 To run the test headlessly, use "yarn cypress-headless"

+GitHub Actions
+It's added to be triggered on every push and pull_request It also has the cron job to run at 9pm each night

 Bugs

 It's kind of hard to know what is really required on a response but I assumed that what we got was actually what we expected on GET responses.
 For POST, we have a thing or two;